couchbaselabs/docs-ng/content/couchbase-manual-2.2/appendix-faqs.markdown

    stream of all items stored in the server, even if no other clients are making any item changes.
-On the TAP stream connection setup options, a TAP stream client may request to receive just current items stored in the server (all items until "now"), or all item changes from now onwards into in the future, or both.
+On the TAP stream connection setup options, a TAP stream client may request to receive just current items stored in the server (all items until "now"), or all item changes from now onward into in the future, or both.

    Trond Norbye's written a blog post about the TAP interface.
 See [Blog Entry](http://blog.couchbase.com/want-know-what-your-memcached-servers-are-doing-tap-them).